OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-13.md

 ## 2 Corinthians 13:8

-For we cannot do anything against the truth, but only for the truth.
+For we are unable to do anything against the truth, we only work for the truth.

 ## 2 Corinthians 13:9